scionproto/scion/doc/cryptography/interactions.rst

 Authentic control plane messages
 --------------------------------

-Most SCION control-plane messages (for example, each AS's hop information in a path segment) are signed, and any relying party can verify them via the CP-PKI.
+Most SCION control plane messages (for example, each AS's hop information in a path segment) are signed, and any relying party can verify them via the CP-PKI.
 The signer attaches signature metadata — at minimum the ISD-AS and the Subject Key Identifier of the signing key, and typically the latest TRC's serial/base number